17swifts/My-Fitness-Tracker/README.md

 - Statistics on dashboard using fitbit
 - Calendar activites from fitbit
 - My fitness pal integration
 - In body itegration
 - ~Update workout detail and log workout to show/ hide weights based on hasWeight~
 - ~Update to support timed exercises~
 - ~Exercise library filter by category~
 - ~Better user experience for exercise library~
 - Cardio exercise support (time, cals, distance)
 - Back arrow styling weird in the middle
 - Back arrow from logged to detail back to wherever
 - ~Timer in log workout~
 - ~Search in workout plans~
 - ~Edit workout and save as new option
 - Fix fitbit integration so it doesn't have to connect each time
+- Delete scheduled workouts
+- Themed design